-Here, the index set $\beta$ corresponds to the constraints of the form $x^\nu \in \R^{n_\nu}_+$ for all $\nu \in [N]$, and $\alpha$ refers to the remaining constraints.
-This reformulation reduces the problem dimension and therefore lowers the computational cost. \item For LC subproblems with $n\le 100$, we minimize the Fischer–Burmeister function \cite{fischer1995newton} using a Levenberg--Marquardt trust-region scheme \cite{nocedal2006numerical} with the Levenberg–Marquardt parameter $\sigma \in [10^{-5},10^{-3}]$ and an update scaling factor equal to $5$.
+Here, $\alpha$ refers to the remaining constraints (i.e., those other than $x^\nu \in \mathbb{R}^{n_\nu}_+$).
+This reformulation reduces the problem dimension and therefore lowers the computational cost. \item For LC subproblems with $n\le 100$, we minimize the Fischer-Burmeister function \cite{fischer1995newton} using a Levenberg--Marquardt trust-region scheme \cite{nocedal2006numerical} with $\sigma \in [10^{-5},10^{-3}]$ and an update scaling factor equal to $5$.
 We terminate the subproblem algorithm when the residual falls below $10^{-8}$. \item For larger LC subproblems with $n>100$, we employ an IPM similar to that used in \cite{dreves2011solution}.
 Moreover, we allow inexact solutions to the subproblems to further reduce the computational cost.
-Specifically, the subproblem algorithm is terminated when the residual falls below $\max\{ 10^{-8}, 10^{\rm iter} \}$, where ${\rm iter}$ denotes the outer iteration counter. \end{enumerate} Noting that he LC subproblems are equivalent to AGNEPs when the GNEP is player-convex.
-A wide range of efficient algorithms have been developed for AGNEPs; see, e.g., \cite{cottle2009linear,dreves2014finding,schiro2013solution}.
-This provides the LC subproblem with considerable potential for computational efficiency.
-In our experiments, we adopt both the Levenberg–Marquardt type method and the IPM.
-The IPM was used in \cite{dreves2011solution} to directly solve the original problem, and the Levenberg–Marquardt type method was employed in \cite{kanzow2016augmented} to solve the ALM subproblems.
+Specifically, the subproblem algorithm is terminated when the residual falls below $\max\{ 10^{-8}, 10^{-{\rm iter}} \}$, where ${\rm iter}$ denotes the outer iteration counter. \end{enumerate} Since the LC subproblems are equivalent to affine GNEPs when the GNEP is player-convex, a wide range of efficient algorithms are available for their solution; see, e.g., \cite{cottle2009linear,dreves2014finding,schiro2013solution}.
+This suggests that the LC subproblems have considerable computational potential.
+In our experiments, we adopt both the Levenberg--Marquardt type method and the IPM.
+The IPM was used in \cite{dreves2011solution} to directly solve the original problem, and the Levenberg--Marquardt type method was employed in \cite{kanzow2016augmented} to solve the ALM subproblems.
 Using these methods for the LC subproblems in our framework enables a more meaningful evaluation of how linearization contributes to improved computational performance.